 There is something quite winsome, even wholesome, about a rough-and-tumble sport that produced an unambiguous narrative filled with clear winners and noble losers, but in which no one really gets hurt.
 The ugly reality of broken bodies and damaged brains was always there, but it’s only now begun to efface the sanitized illusion.
 Add that to highly publicized incidents of players behaving criminally off the field along with an epidemic of performance enhancing drug use, and you get a major shift in the way the brand is recognized and received.

-Today’s NFL is sustained by the allure of profits, growth and professionalization and the national stage that has come with them all.
-They are central to the league’s brand —as core to the NFL’s identity as were the original characteristics.
+Today’s NFL is sustained by the allure of profits, growth, professionalization and the national stage that has welcomed the league.
+Now those characteristics are central to the league’s brand —as core to the NFL’s identity as the original attributes mentioned above.

-Like the shift of tectonic shift plates, a handful of domestic abuse cases and a few instances of executive insensitivity have triggered a fault line in the trust between a highly efficient business engine and its most critical stakeholder.
+Like the shift of tectonic shift plates, a handful of domestic abuse cases and a few instances of executive insensitivity (and more recently, downright stupidity) have triggered a fault line in the trust between a highly efficient business engine and its most critical stakeholder.
 Every time a parent sends her son out to play soccer instead of football, she flings another stone at the forehead of the goliath NFL.
-Every teenager who clicks the television over to college basketball every weekend instead of Sunday afternoon football, hurls another stone.
+Every teenager who clicks the television over to college basketball each weekend instead of Sunday afternoon football hurls another.
 How many will it take before the giant is brought to its knees?

-As I watch the executives scramble, and the media mavens muster their damage control strategies, and witness burnishing of player and team reputations in the community, I wonder if any of the efforts of brand restoration will speak to the parents of young children who wonder at the tradeoff football represents.
+As the executives scramble, the media mavens muster their damage control strategies, and both players and teams try to burnish their reputations in the community, I wonder if any of these efforts of brand restoration will speak to the parents of young children who are aware of the trade-offs football requires.
 Is the flash of fame—even for those with few other options—worth the lifelong cost?
-Will society even permit them to make that choice?
-It will be an intriguing brand story to watch in the coming years.
+In the coming years will society even permit parents to allow their children to play football given the apparent consequences that playing the game has?
+It will be an intriguing brand story to watch.